edmark21/Daily-Engagement-Idea/README.md

 ## Installation

 1. Clone this repository to your computer.
-2. Navigate to the directory where you cloned the repository and run `composer install` to install the required dependencies.
+2. Navigate to the directory where you cloned the repository and run `composer install google/apiclient` to install the required dependencies.

 ## Usage